HOME 〉GOOD GOVERNMENT 〉GOOD GOVERNMENT GUIDE

 “As public officials, we have no higher obligation than to conduct the functions of San Francisco government in a manner that is honest, open to scrutiny and responsive to the people we serve,” City Attorney Herrera said when he introduced his office’s Good Government Guide more than ten years ago.
 Since then, the Good Government Guide has become a go-to resource for city officials and employees—as well as journalists and activists—offering a usable, accessible overview of major laws governing public meetings, public records, conflicts-of-interest, and financial reporting requirements for city officials.
 It is regularly updated, on an as-needed basis, to promptly reflect changes in relevant law.
-(Note: The guide is currently in the process of being updated.
-We expect the updated version to be available shortly.)

 A caveat for our city clients